dwave-examples/job-shop-scheduling/job-shop-scheduling/README.rst

 Note that we can lower ``max_time`` so that the solver considers a smaller space of schedule solutions.
-In terms of quantum computing hardware, this means using fewer qubits as we are considering over a smaller range of end times and thus, fewer possible schedules.
+In terms of quantum computing hardware, this means using fewer qubits as we are considering a smaller range of end times and thus, fewer possible schedules.
 This is acceptable so long as the optimal schedule has an end time that is less than ``max_time``.
-Otherwise, no valid schedule would be explored as we are considering schedule end times that are shorter than that of the optimal schedule.
+Otherwise, no valid schedule would be explored as we are considering schedule end times that are shorter than that of the optimal schedule (i.e. shortest possible of any valid schedule).

 References
 ----------